guglielmozappala/guglielmozappala.github.io/_pages/about.md

 As part of the European Doctoral Programme (EDP), in 2023 I visited the London School of Economics and the Grantham Research Institute.
 In 2022, I have been a visiting research scholar at the Bren School of Environmental Science & Management at UC Santa Barbara. <br>

+In Fall 2023, I will join emLab at UC Santa Barbara as a postdoctoral researcher. <br>

 **Contact** <br>
 Email: guglielmo.zappala[at]psemail.eu
 \